mikebarnes-farmiq/testing/README.md

   </configuration>
 </component>
 ```
  - Make sure you update ${path_to_java_home}.
 Once you save it the run config will be updated.
  - If there are any issues, check the Tomcat config is pointing to the Tomcat installation.

+- Hit run or debug and in a couple of minutes it should be running!!